rtheo/CAdynamics/README.md

 Construction of such a machine or its emulator can take advantage of both
 <a href="https://en.wikipedia.org/wiki/Additive_synthesis">Additive</a> as well as
 <a href="https://en.wikipedia.org/wiki/Additive_synthesis#Inverse_FFT_synthesis">IFFT</a> Synthesis techniques<br>
-One can take advantage of the fact that a circulant operator when acting on teh frequency domain admits a much simpler<br> representation in teh time domain as a multiplication with only a vector of eigenvalues.
-The effort is to aoivd as much<br>
+One can take advantage of the fact that a circulant operator when acting on teh frequency domain admits a much simpler<br> representation in the time domain as a multiplication with only a vector of eigenvalues.
+The effort is to avoid as much as<br>
- One can then use a basic encoding of a Fourier series starting from a fundamental with an appropriate inter-frequency<br> span and then find a udnique class of dynamical systems able to mimic the behavior of the "digital" code "Wheels1D.m"<br>
+possible the use of fft and its inverses.
+One can then use a basic encoding of a Fourier series starting from a fundamental<br> with an appropriate inter-frequency span and then find a udnique class of dynamical systems able to mimic the behavior of the "digital" code "Wheels1D.m"<br>

 All technical details given here are not by any means restricted to the audible spectrum which is solely used as a means of<br>
 of demonstration.
 As a matter of fact, any abstract system having a Hilbert Space could be used given the existence of some<br>